 The oddity is the contrast.
 Guyana’s wider economy has been the fastest-growing in the world, powered by offshore oil, yet the flow of that wealth into a broad, liquid share market has scarcely begun.

 Part of the reason is history.
-The exchange only opened in 2003, decades after older Caribbean markets such as Jamaica and Trinidad, and a small population means few companies are big enough, or willing enough, to sell shares to the public.
+The exchange only opened in 2003, decades after older Caribbean markets such as Jamaica and Trinidad.

 Why this tiny market suddenly matters

-Without a functioning stock market, households have fewer safe places to put money to work, and businesses face a narrower menu of financing options.
+Without a working stock market, households have fewer safe places to put money to work, and businesses face a narrower menu of financing options.
 That can slow the spread of prosperity even as national income climbs.

 Reform is stirring.
 The exchange has signed a cooperation deal with neighbouring Barbados to allow companies to list in both places, and officials have discussed electronic payments and rewriting a securities law that dates back to 1998.